docsforadobe/premiere-plugin-guide/docs/importers/getting-started.rst

 For RT rolls and crawls, a player and importer must be specially designed to work together.
 An importer can implement the appropriate functionality, but it is up to the player to take advantage of it.

-Importers can make image data available for rolling and crawling titles, using imImageIn­ foRec.isRollCrawl.
+Importers can make image data available for rolling and crawling titles, using ``imImageInfoRec.isRollCrawl``.
 If the importer sets it to non-zero, this declares that the image is a title or other image that does roll/crawl, and that the importer supports the *imGetRollCrawlInfo* and *imRollCrawlRenderPage* selectors. *imGetRollCrawlInfo* is used to get info on the roll/crawl from the importer, and *imRollCrawlRenderPage* is used to get a rendered page of the roll/crawl.

 ----